jakobnissen/jakobnissen.github.io/posts/borrowchecker.md

 ### Conclusion
 When coding in my day job, I switch between Julia, Python and Rust.
 I persistently experience the grass is greener on the other side of the fence: When I switch from Julia to Rust, I miss Julia's strengths.
-When I don't program in Rust, I miss the many good things that Rust offers.
+When I don't program in Rust, I miss the many good things that Rust offers:
 I miss Rust's concise enums and their exhaustive matches.
 I miss traits, and the strong guarantees they come with.
 I miss the great tooling, such as rust-analyser.